shadden/celmech/docs/canonical_transformations.rst

 rapid oscillations in the dynamical variables under study.
 The goal of canonical perturbation theory is to construct a near-identity canonical transformation to new dynamical variables governed by a Hamiltonian that no longer possesses these rapidly oscillating terms.
+Often, we will refer to the original variables that show rapid oscillations as **osculating** variables and the transformed variables for which these oscillations have been eliminated as **mean** variables.
 Lie series transformations provide a particularly elegant means by which to construct such a transformation.
 If the following discussion seems overly abstract, it may be helpful to reference the concrete example presented :ref:`below<first order generating function>`.

 A Lie series transformation is defined by its generating function, :math:`\chi(q',p')`, a function of canconical variables.
 The Lie